-CEEDS Clondalkin is a non-profit Community based Organisation.
-We provide Training Courses, Jobseeker Supports, Welfare Rights information and a Public Internet access facility.
-Our Address is CEEDS CCU Ltd, Aras Rualach, Neilstown Rd, Clondalkin, Dublin 22.
-Our Email address in firstname.lastname@example.org.
+CEEDS (Clondalkin Employment and Education Development Services) Clondalkin is a non-profit Community based Organization.
+We supply Training Courses, Jobseeker Supports, Welfare Rights information and a Public Internet access facility.
+Our Address is CEEDS CCU (Clondalkin Centre for the Unemployed) Ltd, Aras Rualach, Neilstown Rd, Clondalkin, Dublin 22 D22 DX47.
+Our Email address is firstname.lastname@example.org.
 Our contact Phone number is (01) 6233629.

 What we need

 CEEDS is what is known as the ‘Controller’ of the personal data you provide to us.
 We take your privacy seriously and will only use your personal information to provide the services you have requested from us and administer your account.

 We collect personal data about you in order to be able to administer and deliver the training you have requested.
 This includes contact information such as your name, email address and other contact details.

 Why we need it / Purpose of the Processing